xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 When a tail call is made, the F# execution machinery can drop the current stack frame before executing the target function, rather than waiting for the call to complete.
 Sometimes this optimization is performed by the F# compiler.
 If the n = 1000000 check were removed in the previous program, the program would run indefinitely.
 (As an aside, note that n would cycle around to the negative numbers, because arithmetic is unchecked for overflow unless you open the module `FSharp.Core.Operators.Checked`.)

 Functions such as `tailCallRecursion` are known as *tail-recursive functions*.
-When you write recursive functions, you should check either that they’re tail recursive or that they won’t be used with inputs that cause them to recurse to an excessive depth.
+When you write recursive functions, you should check either that they're tail recursive or that they won't be used with inputs that cause them to recurse to an excessive depth.
 The following sections will give some examples of techniques you can use to make your functions tail recursive.

 ### Tail Recursion and List Processing

-Tail recursion is particularly important when you’re processing F# lists, because lists can be long, and recursion is the natural way to implement many list-processing functions.
+Tail recursion is particularly important when you're processing F# lists, because lists can be long, and recursion is the natural way to implement many list-processing functions.
 For example, here is a function to find the last element of a list (this must traverse the entire list, because F# lists are pointers to the head of the list):

 ```F#
 let rec last l =